rhasspy/rhasspy/docs/tutorials.md

 #### Satellite Settings

-On your satellite, set the speech to text, intent recognition, and (optionally) the text to speech services to "Remote HTTP".
+On your satellite, start by changing your "siteId" in the Settings to "satellite.
+Afterwards, set the speech to text, intent recognition, and (optionally) the text to speech services to "Remote HTTP".
 Make sure to also set "Dialogue Management" to "Rhasspy", and enable audio recording, wake word, and audio playing.

 ![Satellite settings for remote HTTP](img/master-satellite/satellite-http-settings.png)